abrahamlingit/abrahamlingit/README.md

 ### 💬 Ask Me About

-Where I think the **tech field will be in 5 years** — I have opinions and I'm not afraid to share them.
+Where I think the **tech field will be in 5 years**.
+I have opinions and I'm not afraid to share them.

 ---